Shubhanflash22/Implicit-finite-difference-scheme-for-acoustic-wave-propagation-/README.md

 # Implicit Finite Difference Scheme for Acoustic Wave Propagation 🌊🔬

-A numerical simulation project using Python and MATLAB to model acoustic wave propagation using implicit finite difference and central difference schemes.
+A numerical simulation project using MATLAB to model acoustic wave propagation using implicit finite difference and central difference schemes.

 ## Table of Contents